 The Gopher Tortoise is considered to be a keystone species because it creates burrows that are used by many other species including small mammals, frogs and other endangered species like the Eastern Indigo Snake.
 A Gopher Tortoise will dig several burrows throughout its lifetime and will even use burrows that have been abandoned by other individuals.
 A burrow is usually a straight tunnel excavated in sandy soil that can be more than 6 meters long and nearly 3 meters deep.
 Tortoises are protected against unfavorable environmental conditions when they are in burrows because temperature and humidity remain relatively constant within them (Diemer, 1992a).

 Natural, periodic wild fires play an important role in maintaining the Longleaf Pine sandhill habitat that is preferred by tortoises.
-Fire suppression promotes the growth of dense vegetation that is unsuitable to eat and that shade areas that tortoises require for thermoregulation and nesting.
+Fire suppression promotes the growth of dense vegetation that is unsuitable to eat, as well as creates shade in open areas that tortoises require for thermoregulation and nesting.
 Prescribed burns are used to maintain canopy openings and herbaceous food plants for tortoises (Russel et al., 1999).

 Movement and Home Range